Chōjin Sentai Jetman: Ako Hayasaka

-Gai Yuki is portrayed by Toshihide Wakamatsu (若松 俊秀, Wakamatsu Toshihide).

 Allies

 Aya Odagiri

 Aya Odagiri (小田切 綾, Odagiri Aya) is the first female commander in the Super Sentai franchise.
 She is good at martial arts, and the inventor of the team vehicles.
 She is both caring and stern to the Jetmen, and she is not above fighting alongside those under her charge and even personally covering their maneuvers if necessary.
 As befitting to her status as the Jetmen's commanding officer, her subordinates call her simply "Commander" (長官, Chōkan).
 She is also an able pilot, having flown Sky Force aircraft and even Jet Garuda on two occasions.

-Aya Odagiri is portrayed by Mikiko Miki (三輝 みきこ, Miki Mikiko).

 Supreme Commander Ichijo

 Supreme Commander Ichijo (一条総司令, Ichijō-sōshirei): A Sky Force officer who cares only for himself and bears a grudge against Commander Odagiri for being the commanding officer in the Jetmen project, which fell to civilians.
 With his Neo Jetmen, Ichijo gains appointment to assume command of Sky Camp base, bent on making Odagiri suffer while removing her Jetmen from the picture.
 However, he subsequently proves himself to be utterly incompetent in his new capacity when Bio-Dimension Beast Meteor BEM infiltrates and wreaks havoc within Sky Camp, being instantly demoralized at the first sign of Meteor BEM gaining the upper hand, refusing to even defend himself when offered the option to do so, and trapping his own Neo Jetmen team (and Odagiri, who is attempting to aid the Neo Jetmen at the time) with the monster in a futile act of desperation.
 It is implied at the end of Episode 41 that Sky Force has since removed Ichijo from command and reinstated Odagiri in the aftermath of the attack.

 Supreme Commander Ichijo is portrayed by Hideaki Tezuka (手塚 秀彰, Tezuka Hideaki).